 The Pentagon foresees a role for itself in Iraq and possibly eastern Syria post-Islamic State, telling Congress that stability will require arming and training fighters to the tune of $1.8 billion over three years, at least.

 Achieving President Donald Trump’s goal of defeating Islamic State (IS, formerly ISIS/ISIL) may include a catch, as the Pentagon’s 2018 budget request warns Congress of “Iraqi instability, [exacerbating] sectarian divisions, [contributing] to extremism, and [allowing] outside actors to destabilize the country,” if $1.3 billion is not allocated toward extending the Obama-era program to equip and train the Iraqi Counter Terrorism Service (CTS), according to Defense News.
+Another $500 million would go towards a similar arming and training program for Syrian fighters.

 While the combined $1.8 billion represents just about one-fifth of 1 percent of the total 2018 defense budget request, the CTS program receives no funding from the Iraqi government.